xiaojunlin/amapR/README.md

 # gaodemap
-An R package for getting coordinates and locations using Gaode Map API
+An R package for getting coordinates and locations via Gaode Map API

 ## Installation